Published on: 2025-08-11 Updated on: 2025-10-17

 The US dollar is the most traded currency globally, featuring in around 88.5% of all forex transactions.
 It is the world's primary reserve currency and the benchmark for pricing key commodities such as oil and gold.

 Its status as a safe haven means investors turn to the USD during times of geopolitical tension, global crises, or market instability, boosting its demand and often strengthening its value.
-The US Federal Reserve's monetary policy—particularly interest rate changes or quantitative easing—profoundly affects the dollar's performance and volatility.
-Monitoring Fed announcements is crucial for traders.

 The euro, used by 20 European countries, is the second most traded currency, with around 30.5% of daily forex turnover.
 The EUR/USD pair is among the most followed currency pairs worldwide.

-Political developments within the Eurozone—such as Brexit's longer-term effects, EU financial policy changes, or elections—can significantly influence the euro's movement.
 The European Central Bank (ECB) plays a major role through interest rate decisions, inflation targeting, and asset purchase programmes.
 Traders closely follow ECB press conferences for clues on future euro valuation.

-As the most traded currency in Asia, the yen is renowned for its stability and is frequently used in carry trades—a strategy where traders borrow yen at Japan's low interest rates and invest in higher-yielding assets elsewhere.
+As the most traded currency in Asia, the yen is renowned for its stability and is frequently used in carry trades, a strategy where traders borrow yen at Japan's low interest rates and invest in higher-yielding assets elsewhere.

 The value of the yen can be significantly shaped by Japanese economic data, including GDP growth, inflation, and trade balance figures.
 The USD/JPY pair is often a good indicator of market risk sentiment, as the yen tends to strengthen during periods of uncertainty.